dnoci001/Kaggle_NCAA/README.md

 # Kaggle_NCAA
-Predict Win Probablities in NCAA March Madness Tournament
+Predict Win Probabilities in NCAA March Madness Tournament

-Yearly Mens and Womens College Basketball host 'March Madness' where the top ranked 64 teams compete.
+Yearly Men’s and Women’s College Basketball host 'March Madness' where the top ranked 64 teams compete.
-Kaggle has hosted their own competition inviting data scientist to predict win probablities for all possible team mach-ups in the tournament.
+Kaggle has hosted their own competition inviting data scientist to predict win probabilities for all possible team mach-ups in the tournament.
 Kaggle has provided historical data of wins in losses of regular season games back to 1985 and detailed game stats back to 2003.